gidago/Getting-and-Cleaning-Data/README.md

 ## Steps (instruction list)

-The script, `run_analysis.R`, does the following,

-* Load the various files which make-up the UCI dataset
-* Merges the three `test` and three `train` files into a single data table, setting textual columns heading where possible
-* Creates a smaller second dataset, containing only mean and std variables
-* Computes the means of this secondary dataset, group by subject/activity.
-* Saves this last dataset to `./data/tidyData.txt`

 #### - Loading Data
 If we verified that there is no "UCI HAR Dataset" directory, download and decompress the data.
 By `download.file` from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, and then `unzip` the downloaded data.